Now Open! Discover a unique assortment of teas and spices, silk garments, furniture and décor, camel-themed gifts and more. Shop at NHM or online.

 From the Westside

 10 East, exit Vermont Ave., turn right.
 Left onto Exposition Blvd.
-Museum is on the right.
+Right on Bill Robertson Lane.
+Parking and the Museum entrance are on the left.

 From the South

-110 North, exit Martin Luther King Jr. Blvd., turn left.
-Right on Bill Robertson Lane (formerly Menlo Ave.).
-Parking lot is on the left; Museum is on the right.
+110 North, exit Exposition Blvd. and turn left.
+Left on Bill Robertson Lane (formerly Menlo Ave.).
+Parking and the Museum entrance are on the left.

 From Pasadena, Downtown

-110 South, exit Martin Luther King Jr. Blvd., turn right.
-Right on Bill Robertson Lane (formerly Menlo Ave.).
-Parking lot is on the left; Museum is on the left.
+110 South, exit Exposition Blvd., and veer right at the offramp to stay on Exposition.
+Left on Bill Robertson Lane (formerly Menlo Ave.).
+Parking and the Museum entrance are on the left.

-All exhibits are accessible for wheelchairs and strollers.
+All exhibits, with the exception of the Butterfly and Spider Pavilion, are accessible for wheelchairs and strollers.
 Wheelchairs are available on a first-come, first-serve basis and can be checked out at the South Entrance by leaving a driver's license or other form of valid identification.

-The Natural History Museum is most crowded on the weekends, on holidays, on school breaks, and during the summer.
+The Natural History Museum is most crowded on weekends, holidays, school breaks, and during the summer.

 The Expo Rail Line is open now, running daily from 5 am to 12:30 am and will provide service between the 7th/Metro station downtown and La Cienega/Jefferson Blvds.
-The future expansion of this line to Culver City will be announced at a later date.
+The line has now expanded to Culver City.
 Visit the Metro website for more information.